 Welcome back to Week 2 of the Vitamin Series!
-We are going to take a closer look at the importance and function of B vitamins!
-Starting with the benefits, food sources, and then the importance of coupling the B vitamins together.
+We are going to take a closer look at the Vitamin B Benefits!
+Starting with the individual B vitamins that make up the B family, the food sources, and then the importance of coupling the B vitamins together.

 - Helps the body’s cells change carbohydrates into energy